The Gift of Reading

 Salomé Corbo: spokesperson

-Succeeding Marie Turgeon, who accompanied the program for eight years, actress Salomé Corbo is the new spokesperson for The Gift of Reading.
-She has officially taken up her duties as program ambassador in November 2014.
-Well aware of the importance of placing children in contact with reading from a very early age, Salomé has been helping out the team for several years at Montreal’s Salon du livre book fair, where she raises people’s awareness of the cause and takes the opportunity to tell children stories.
+In November 2014, actress Salomé Corbo became the spokesperson for The Gift of Reading.
+Well aware of the importance of placing children in contact with reading from a very early age, Salomé has been helping out the team for several years at Montreal’s Salon du livre book fair, where she raises public awareness of the cause and takes the opportunity to tell children stories.

 Since graduating from the Conservatoire in 2000, Salomé has acted on stage and TV, as well as taking part in several improvisation leagues.
-She is currently playing Anaïs in Toute la vérité, a series broadcast on TVA, and she can be seen at work on Radio-Canada, in the role of Caroline Laplante, a primary correctional worker in Unité 9.
+She played Anaïs in the TVA series Toute la vérité, and can be seen on Radio-Canada in Unité 9, in the role of primary correctional worker, Caroline Laplante.

 It was during the infamous ice storm in 1998 that The Gift of Reading came into being.
 Seeking to set up a project that would bring people together, have an impact in fighting illiteracy and give the public a yearly opportunity to do something to reach the Literacy Foundation’s target clientele, former Foundation CEO, Sophie Labrecque, along with some teacher friends being given shelter for the duration, had the original idea for the program.